Skylight injuries happen in many different ways. Sometimes the injuries are life-threatening or fatal.

 - The company that designed the skylight, for having a defective design that made it dangerous.

-Wrongful death claims for fatal skylight accidents
+What about wrongful death claims for fatal skylight accidents?

 - Burial and funeral expenses,

 - Pain and suffering and disfigurement of the victim, and

 - Compensation for the loss of the victim’s companionship and support.

 What can I do if I have a skylight?